 In this beautiful warm salads, lentils are not only a nutritional power house but are also filled with the flavours of Saskatoon berries and cherry balsamic.
-Within minutes, you will discover the autumn flavours of orange, pumpkin seeds, kale, roasted eggplant and beets as well as perfectly grilled mustard maple beef sirloin.
-Pour yourself a glass of wine and enjoy this delicious fall evening.
+Within minutes, you will discover the flavours of orange, pumpkin seeds, kale, roasted eggplant and beets as well as perfectly grilled mustard maple beef ribeye.
+Pour yourself a glass of wine and enjoy this delicious evening.

 Cook the lentils: Turn on the oven to 400F to cook the vegetables.
 In the sink, place the lentils in a strainer and rinse it well.
 In a pot, add the lentils, bay leaf, water depending on the size of your pot ( 2 cups, 4 cups), The water should cover the lentils by at least 3-4 inches.